mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/release-notes/index.md

 - Orchestrated software and configuration update, ability to add new nodes, increase memory and CPU.
 Installation on DCOS Cluster provides the ability to restart and replace nodes.
 - Placement constraints for pods
-- Uniform user experience across all Nifi Cluster nodes
+- Uniform user experience across all NiFi Cluster nodes
 - Graceful shutdown for nodes
 - Foldered installation